rdsq/blazesh/README.md

 ### Random color every session

-You can put this to your `.zshrc` or wherever you store your configs and get a new accent color every time you open the shell
+You can put this to your `.bashrc`/`.zshrc` or wherever you store your configs and get a new accent color every time you open the shell

 ```sh
 ansi_colors=(0 1 2 3 4 5 6 7)